MMoonlights/Tier-List/README.md

-# Tier-List
+# Tier List
-shows tiers on MCTiers and CISTiers
+It shows Player Tiers from MCTiers and CISTiers